Proper Educational Games are Important

 9. Visual and Audio Cues are Important

 This is significantly important if your edutainment game is meant for children about 10 years and younger.
 That age group is more receptive to cute little sounds and sparkly things on the screen.
 Visual and audio cues are always important, but even more so to young children who can’t read.

 Make sure that whenever he or she does something correctly or incorrectly, the game lets them know via sound and imagery.
 You can add special effects for every time they do something in the game, like a bubble popping sound and a bubble floating animation whenever the player taps the screen, regardless whether the input-triggered something in-game or not.
 Anything that shows the game is “alive” and interactive, to keep the kiddo’s attention and focus on the game.

 Remember not to get too crazy with the sounds.
 Keep it within reason, and consistent sounds with the same action.
 Like, the bubble pop for touch the screen, and maybe a swish wind noise for a finger swipe.
 And one to show a positive reward for correct answers, and a poppy negative noise (a buzzer sound or thunder) to show a wrong answer.
 Make it fun, but keep it simple yet engaging.

-If your game involves learning letters, for young kids, make sure you use shapes and items that kids would easily recognise like and apple or a cat.
+If your edutainment game involves learning letters, for young kids, make sure you use shapes and items that kids would easily recognize like an apple or a cat.
 Or if your game has stop and go functions, maybe use a traffic light with green to mean go and red to stop.

 11. Don’t Use Existing Cartoon Characters